FredrikAppelros/coffee-adventure/README.md

 9. [Errors](chapters/9-errors.litcoffee)
 10. [More operations](chapters/10-more-operations.litcoffee)

-**Fun fact:** Since the chapters are written as literate CoffeeScript files, it means that you can actually run them!
+**Fun fact:** Since the chapters are written as literate CoffeeScript files, you can actually run them!
 You can try it out with the following shell command:

 ```sh
 coffee chapters/03-functions.litcoffee